laurencelundblade/QCBOR/README.md

 * Michael Eckel for Makefile improvements
 * Jan Jongboom for indefinite length encoding
 * Peter Uiterwijk for error strings and other
-* Michael Richarson for CI set up and additional compiler warnings
+* Michael Richarson for CI set up and fixing some compiler warnings
+* Máté Tóth-Pál for float-point disabling and other
+* Dave Thaler for portability to Windows

 ## Copyright and License